Welcome to the

 e.
 Be sure you have exposure to full sunshine—without dark glasses—at least ten minutes on a sunny a day, or use Ott lights, or other forms of full-spectrum lighting.

-7. Since rubidium is required for the proper synthesis of serotonin, then it must also be a requirement for the correct synthesis of thrombocytes.
-On the other hand there might be an entirely different reason for a shortage of thrombocytes, a.k.a. “platelets.”
+7. Since rubidium is required for the proper synthesis of serotonin, then it must also be a requirement for the correct synthesis of thrombocytes, a.k.a.“Platelets” On the other hand there might be an entirely different reason for a shortage of platelets.
 We have seen them fall dangerously low in face of a mycoplasmic infection, so in that case the body-consciousness would select an herbal or mushroom formula that could open up the biofilm where the mycoplasma is sequestered.
 This would reveal the culprit to the normal action of the immune system, and the body would be able to take care of the platelets on its own.

 8. When there is a thyroxine shortage, sometimes this is due to the lack of stimulus from thyroid stimulating hormone, TSH, from the pituitary.
-Along with that there is often a diminished release of ACTH, GH, and the hormones FSH and LH that stimulate the release of estrogen and progesterone.
-Rubidium is a requirement for the correct permeability of the pituitary membrane so that these hormones can enter the blood stream sufficiently.
+Ordinarily when there is low TSH, this indicates a high amount of thyroxine.
+If the TSH is low and the thyroxine is also low, then we need to look at the pituitary.
+We might see that there is also a diminished release of ACTH, GH, and the hormones FSH and LH that stimulate the release of estrogen and progesterone.
+Rubidium is a requirement for the correct permeability of the pituitary membrane so that all these hormones can enter the blood stream sufficiently.
+Along with rubidium, check for a cord at the sixth chakra, or a pituitary tumor, or the intention not to “see” psychically.

 If anyone out there has more information on the nutritional uses of rubidium, its role in the regulation of membrane access, or enzyme synthesis, or any other metabolic consideration such as its possible role in correcting amino acid cascade errors, let us know.